jayJs/jay-npm/README.md

 ```
 npm install jay-npm
 ```
-Copy default_config.js to config.js and fill it with correct credidentials.
+Copy (default_config.js)[https://github.com/jayJs/node-jay/blob/master/default_config.js] to config.js in your root foler and fill it with correct credidentials.
 In order for everything to work properly Facebook app and parse.com credidentials are required.
 Set config.jwtSimple.secret into a string of your own choice.

 **USAGE**
-Jay frontend component calls "/api/j" for GET and POST calls.
+Jay front end component calls "/api/j" for GET and POST calls.
-Jay-npm helps to repsond to these calls.
+Jay-npm helps to respond to these calls.
 This is an example of receiving and replying with an Express server.

 ```
 var Jay = require('jay-npm');